 Descending Mount Kelimutu allows you to enjoy all the sights you passed in the dark.

 Don’t worry about walking through the entrance gate as the guard seemed more interested in relaxing than hassling foreigners.

 Along the way you will see locals farming, villages, and end at the waterfall where you started.

 Other Ways to Visit Mount Kelimutu

-Not everyone wants to wake-up at midnight to hike Mount Kelimutue for without a tour.
+Not everyone wants to wake-up at midnight to hike Mount Kelimutu for free.

 These are your other options to sleep in and still catch sunrise on Mount Kelimutu.
 All will require 150,000 IDR / $11.25 payment for the entrance fee, except on Sunday when Indonesia increases the rate to 225,000 IDR / $16.85.

 #1.
 Shared Truck:

 A shared truck departs between 3:30-4 am at the start of Mount Kelimutu road.
 We are not sure, but we heard the price is between 15,000-25,000 IDR / $1.10-$1.85.

 Ask about return times, but be prepared to walk down or hire an ojek.